 CeMig aims to establish new formats of knowledge transfer in addition to strengthening research and teaching in the area of migration.
 It endeavours to contribute to public debates and to facilitate the inclusion of stakeholders from civil society, politics, industry and business in the discussion.

-In the winter term 2018/19 CeMig organises the public lecture series "Root Causes of Forced Migration: Interdisciplinary Insights and Political Challenges"
+As part of the CeMig lecture series "Root Causes of Forced Migration: Interdisciplinary insights and political challenges

 Shahram Khosravi is a public intellectual and professor at the Department for Social Anthropology at Stockholm University.
 He has done extensive research on migration, human rights, forced displacement and border politics.
 Interjecting personal narratives into his ethnographic writing, he often links and connects his experiences with those of others (‘auto-ethnography’).
 His most recent research projects focus on asylum seekers after deportation from Sweden and undocumented migrants waiting for residence permits in Sweden.
 As part of the lecture series, he presents empirical findings on life in displacement using the example of Afghanistan.

 Workshop with Prof. Dr. Shahram Khosravi & Prof. Dr. Sabine Hess

 Critical Migration Studies and the Current Border Regimes

 Time: 12.
 December 2018, 3 - 6 pm